Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 If you’re wondering why the injections have ‘stopped working’ or what you can do to get things moving again, keep reading.
 This guide breaks down the science and gives simple, realistic fixes that fit into everyday life.

-What a Plateau Actually Is
+What a Weight Loss Plateau Actually Is

 A weight loss plateau is a period where your weight remains the same for several weeks despite continuing your routine.
 It’s not a sign of failure or that your medication has stopped working.
 It’s simply your body adapting to a lower caloric intake and smaller body size.
 Metabolic adaptation can kick in early, even as early as as a few weeks into weight loss, leading to a natural slowdown.